 Image Source

-Every year the dates of Losar change as per the Tibetan calendar.
-It is actually very similar to Chinese New Year, and sometimes the two fall on the same day.
+Every year, the dates of Losar change according to the Tibetan calendar.
+It is very similar to Chinese New Year, and sometimes the two fall on the same day.
 Dates for Losar for the next two years are:

-Further Read: New Year 2022: 31 Best Places In The World To Ring It In & Celebrate
+Further Read: Best Places In The World To Ring It In & Celebrate

 Frequently Asked Questions About Losar – Tibetan New Year